What Is a Tonsillectomy?

 What Happens After the Tonsillectomy?

-You'll wake up in the recovery area, where your parents can join you.
-Many teens go home the same day, though some may stay overnight.
+Your child will wake up in the recovery area.
+Many kids go home the same day, though some may stay overnight.
+In general, kids under 3 years old and those with serious sleep problems (like apnea) usually stay overnight.

-Depending on the type of surgery done, recovery after a tonsillectomy may take a week or longer.
-Expect some pain and discomfort after the tonsils are removed, which can make it hard to eat and drink.
+Depending on the type of surgery done, recovery after a tonsillectomy may take a week or more.
+Expect some pain and discomfort after the tonsils are removed, which can make it hard for kids to eat and drink.

 Are There Any Risks From Tonsillectomy?